David Peralta Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have a 3.78 team ERA that ranks third among all league pitching staffs.
+- The Guardians have a 3.77 team ERA that ranks third across all league pitching staffs.

-- Guardians pitchers combine to allow the second-fewest home runs in baseball (128 total, one per game).
+- Guardians pitchers combine to allow 129 home runs (one per game), the second-fewest in the league.

-- His most recent time out came on Wednesday against the Cincinnati Reds, when the right-hander went 4 1/3 innings, surrendering five earned runs while giving up eight hits.
+- The righty's last time out was on Friday against the Detroit Tigers, when he tossed six innings, surrendering one earned run while allowing five hits.

-- The 30-year-old has put up a 6.57 ERA and 5.8 strikeouts per nine innings across 16 games this season, while allowing a batting average of .306 to opposing hitters.
+- The 25-year-old has amassed an ERA of 3.24, with 6.2 strikeouts per nine innings, in 31 games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.